sportly/ember-cli-mixpanel-service/README.md

 This ember-cli addon injects mixpanel into your ember app.

 The mixpanel js is injected into the app's index.html.
-Pageview tracking is automatic, no mixins required.
+Pageview tracking is by default automatic, no mixins required.
 The mixpanel service is injected into your apps controllers and routes and is available as `this.mixpanel`.

 This is close port of https://github.com/remerge/ember-cli-mixpanel but refactored as a service.